Loyola · Notre Dame Library

 Twenty-two pamphlets (covering the period from 1840-1921) include commentary on such subjects as the Civil War from the Confederate perspective; public education and the history of medicine in Baltimore; general Maryland history and treastises on religion and/or philosophy.
 Most of the documents were printed in Baltimore which housed a significant printing industry that flourished as well throughout Maryland from colonial times through the mid twentienth century.
 The original pamphlets are also available for viewing in Archives and Special Collections.

-Science and Mathematics for Women, a Notre Dame Tradition - Scrapbook that highlights the pioneering efforts of Notre Dame of Maryland University and its predecessor, Notre Dame of Maryland Collegiate Institute to instruct and encourage young women of the 19th century in the study of the sciences and mathematics, and as well document the ongoing tradition that continues to flourish on the campus today.
+Science and Mathematics for Women, a Notre Dame Tradition - This exhibit highlights the pioneering efforts of Notre Dame of Maryland University and its predecessor, Notre Dame of Maryland Collegiate Institute to instruct and encourage young women of the 19th century in the study of the sciences and mathematics, and as well document the ongoing tradition that continues to flourish on the campus today.